ziapeltagames/lavender-hack/docs/CHARACTERS.md

 ### Blather

 Those class names are from _Whitehack_.
-Still undecided on going that route rather than the more standard class names.
+Still undecided on going that route rather than more standard class archetypes.

 ## Backgrounds